-ARRIVAL/DEPARTURE OF STUDENTS To ensure their safety, students should arrive at school between 7:30 a.m.
-(7:15 at IC) and 7:45 a.m. to begin school at 7:50 a.m.
-Students arriving earlier than 7:30 a.m. are in an unsupervised situation.
-Personnel are not available to supervise students until 7:30 a.m.
+To ensure their safety, students should arrive at school between 7:20 a.m. and 7:45 a.m. to begin school at 7:50 a.m.
+Students arriving earlier than 7:20 a.m. are in an unsupervised situation.
+Personnel are not available to supervise students until 7:20 a.m.
 School personnel are advised that their supervisory duties end 30 minutes after dismissal.
 The school cannot be held responsible for students during those unsupervised times.

 BICYCLES Students may ride their bicycle to and from school during the months of August, September, October, April, May, and June only.
-A permission form, for Immaculate Conception students, signed by the student, their parents or guardians, and the principal, must be on file in the office before riding privileges will be granted.
-Holy Angels students must always be accompanied by an adult.
+Students in grades K-2 must always be accompanied by an adult.
 Riders must agree to walk their bicycle when on school property, follow all bicycle safety procedures, and yield to all pedestrians.